A Girls Guide to Cars

 You can do this.
 And so can she.

-You learned years ago and for you, driving a stick shift is natural.
+You learned years ago, so for you, driving a stick shift is natural.
 Friends say enviously, ‘I wish I’d learned to drive a stick.’
 But teaching someone to drive can be a harrowing, even friendship-breaking experience.
 Add in a manual transmission and forget it; you may never speak again.

 But it doesn’t have to be like that.
 First, prepare yourself and your friend to learn to drive a stick–preparation is always the key, right?